tmkhue/Arkanoid/README.md

 **Key features:**
 1. The game is developed using Java 17+ with JavaFX/Swing for GUI.
 2. Implements core OOP principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.
-3. Applies multiple design patterns: Singleton, Factory Method, Strategy, Observer, and State.
+3. Applies multiple design patterns: Singleton, Factory Method, Template, Observer.
 4. Features multithreading for smooth gameplay and responsive UI.
-5. Includes sound effects, animations, and power-up systems.
+5. Includes background music, animations, and power-up systems.
-6. Supports save/load game functionality and leaderboard system.
+6. Supports leaderboard system.

 **Game mechanics:**
 - Control a paddle to bounce a ball and destroy bricks